srsxnsh/demonlist/README.md

 - **username**: This can be anything you want.
 - **fontURL**: The google fonts URL for your chosen font.
 - **fontname**: The name of your chosen font.
+- **theme**: The name of your chosen theme, according to the name of the file in ./themes.
+#### Theme:
+- Pick a theme in `./themes` (more coming soon) or **create your own** by duplicating and renaming an existing theme and changing the colours.
+Name and Creator are not used at all in the actual site, they are purely for credit.
+The variable names are very self explanatory.
+Use **Hex**.
 #### Deploy
 - **Deploy** site with GitHub Pages, or another service.